50 Latest Dust IELTS Topics

 Some people believe that increasing tax on various industries will reduce pollution. to what extent do you agree or disagree?

-The maps below give information about a plan to redevelop an industrial site.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant.
+The maps below show an industrial area in Norbiton and the planned future development of the site.
+Summarise the information by selecting and stating the main features and making comparisons where appropriate.

 The Following chart show five different industries percentage share of France's economy in 2000, 2010 and 2020.
 Summarise the information by selecting and reporting the main features, and make comparisons where relvant.